Code-Sharp/WampSharp-docs/Release-notes/WampSharp-v1.2.5.21-beta-release-notes.md

 This could be an alternative for running WampSharp over WebSockets on non-Windows platforms for now, until an update for .NET Core which supports WebSockets on non-Windows platforms is released.

-#### Formatted logging
+#### Structured logging

 From this version, some formatted logs are written using [structured logging](https://github.com/serilog/serilog/wiki/Structured-Data).
-These include properties such as session ids, Incoming WAMP Json/MsgPack messages and more.
+These include properties such as session ids, incoming WAMP Json/MsgPack messages and more.
 This feature can be leveraged by [Serilog](https://serilog.net/).